Three kids playing outside at Science North in Sudbury.

 Long Point Eco-Adventures is well worth the drive.

-While you enjoy a glamping experience in nature, your kids can tool around the extensive property on bikes or kayaks.
-Take a 2.5-hour canopy tour high above the forest floor, including eight zip lines, two suspension sky-bridges and a 12-metre rappel.
+Enjoy a glamping experience in nature.
+Explore the surrounding outdoors on bikes or kayaks and take a 2.5-hour canopy tour high above the forest floor, including eight zip lines, two suspension sky bridges and a 12-metre rappel.

 Location: 1730 Front Road, St Williams

-Looking for more high-energy adventures?
-Here’s a list of amusement parks for thrill-seekers.
+Looking for other daring, high-energy and brag-worthy experiences?
+Here’s a list of exciting adventures for thrill-seeking families.

 Canada’s Wonderland, Vaughan

 Little ones can hang out in KidZville or ride the Taxi Jam, designed as a toddler’s first roller coaster.
-On wilder rides like Behemoth and WindSeeker, which stretches up 91 metres high, teens can test their fear factors.
-Parents will enjoy the rides, and the whole family can cool off at the attached water park in the afternoon.
+On the wilder side, board rides like Behemoth and WindSeeker, which stretches up to over 90 metres high, teens can test their fear factors.
+The whole family will enjoy cooling off at the attached water park in the afternoon.

 Location: 1 Canada’s Wonderland Drive, Vaughan